Trip at Knight: Critical reception

 Trip at Knight received generally positive reviews from critics.
 Trippie Redd's shift in sound was received well by critics including The Line of Best Fit, which wrote: "It's unquestionably the most focused he's ever been, essentially slotting into a ratcheted up (or mollied up), bass thumping, forceful lane and staying there.
 Which isn't to say he's shaved away his idiosyncrasies: he's still comparing himself to Piccolo, Goku and gleefully rapping, "You n***as Autobots, I'm a damn Gundam" on "Supernatural".
 Hell, "Baki", named for a Japanese manga & anime, also finds him name dropping Darth Vader and Joe Exotic with moments of each other.
 It's a cultural smorgasbord that befits Redd's character well."
 In Review called the album "easily the most clear-sighted project Trippie's released in over three years"; likewise, Clash wrote that that which emerges from the album is "a defiant and indefatigable figure".
 Billboard praised Redd's vocal performance on the album.
 PopMatters wrote that the record was "a bold, maximalist, and excitingly futuristic concoction".
 Fred Thomas of AllMusic wrote that "[f]ollowing his bloated 2020 album Pegasus by just under a year, chart-topping rapper Trippie Redd's fourth studio album Trip At Knight is something of a return to form. … Concise and brisk, … [it] is one of the more focused Trippie Redd albums, and calls for repeat listening where some of the others were difficult to get all the way through."
 Catalyst also praised the album's length.
-Music critic Anthony Fantano said that the project was the best Trippie had ever released.
+Music critic Anthony Fantano said that the project was the best Redd had ever released.
 However, NME said that while Trip at Knight had "embrace[d] the colourful production of hyper-pop", the album suffered from "a lack of quality control".
 The paper wrote that Trippie should "slow down and focus on longevity", opining that Trip at Knight doesn't "tend to reward repeat listens" though Life's a Trip does.
 In Review opined that some songs on the album were "disposable filler".